 It’s very similar to Altra’s line of running shoes, but at a much friendly price-point.

 - The outsole can show signs of wear early in the shoe’s life

 - Not a traditional design

-The New Balance 1080v8 is the most cushioned shoe in New Balance’s line.
-It is the eight version of the 1080 shoe, meaning it is built on several years of technology and includes many modern updates.
+The New Balance 1080v11 is the most cushioned shoe in New Balance’s line.
+It is the tenth version of the 1080 shoe, meaning it is built on several years of technology and includes many updates.

 The shoe provides optimal underfoot support and a highly breathable mesh upper that provides an extra-snug feel for the runner.
 These shoes hug a wide foot nicely and provide consistent support and a flexible sole.

-This shoe also features fantastic traction technology and is great for running in all types of conditions, including snowy or rainy terrains.
-The cushion on the New Balance 1080v8 is supreme, and it is ideal for daily training runs.
+This shoe also features good traction and is great for running in all types of conditions.
+The cushion on the New Balance 1080v11 is supreme, and it is ideal for daily training runs.